Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

 The compiler knows ToolRegistry is thread-safe.
-You can’t accidentally share it across tasks without await.
-Data races become compile errors, not production bugs.
+You can’t share it across tasks without await.
+Data races become compile errors instead of bugs you find in production.

 In Python or TypeScript, tools typically receive dictionaries.
-You validate at runtime, or write separate schema files.
+You validate at runtime, or you write separate schema files and hope they stay in sync.

-Swift’s SendableValue is a type-safe alternative to [String: Any] that you can pass across concurrency boundaries:
+Swift’s SendableValue replaces [String: Any] with something type-safe you can pass across concurrency boundaries:

 public enum SendableValue: Sendable, Equatable, Hashable, Codable {